sh3lk/mx/docs/randomized_testing.md

 }
 ```

-We can test Service Weaver applications in the same way and check that
+We can test MX applications in the same way and check that
 properties of an application always hold, even when we run random operations
 on random inputs in the face of random failures and random interleavings.
 For
 distributed systems, this kind of randomized property-based testing is